Glass Creek: Bridging and submerging

 The first proposal to route the creek underground in its northern section was put forward by the City of Kew town clerk, W.D.Birrell, in 1943, but the project was not pursued.
 The Board of Works called for tenders for submerging a significant portion of the creek in 1964: 'covering of reinforced concrete drain - High Street into Stradbroke Park, and Deepened Drain - Glass's Creek Main Drain to Burke Road, Kew.'
 Lancaster continues:

 The covering of the creek over the following decades is not well documented; however, during the 1950s sections remained uncovered.
 The Argus (1956) reported on the concerns of local parents regarding the proximity of Glass Creek to a local primary school in Balwyn [and] fears that children may fall down the steeply eroded banks; it used the headline ‘There’s death in this creek, says Balwyn’.Meanwhile downstream sections of the creek were being placed underground, and the Glass Street Kindergarten in Kew was constructed on land immediately adjacent the creek.
 The land was now available, as covering the creek had removed the banks and riparian zones.
 The final reach, which flowed through parkland and Kew Golf Club, was left open.
 However, during construction of the Eastern Freeway and redesign of the Kew Golf Club’s course, the MMBW planned to underground the lower reach entirely.
 Due to cost constraints on the freeway construction, only a partial section of the creek was covered leaving the final 254 metres (833 feet) open to flow into the Yarra.
 On the southern side of the freeway, 852 metres (2795 feet) of the creek also remains open flowing through the Hays Paddock parkland.
 This section of the creek was the focus of attention from both Landscape Gardner/Architect Ellis Stones... and residents during the 1970s.

 A MMBW map from the 1960s shows the creek emerging from the drain near the southern entrance of Hays Paddock.
 This remains its present state.

 Route

-The original route of Glass Creek through North Balwyn and East Kew before it was placed underground some time in the 1960s.
+The original route of Glass Creek through North Balwyn and East Kew before it was placed underground some time in 1964.

 In its natural form, the creek originated near what is now Loma Linda Grove in Greythorn, the eastern part of Balwyn North.
 It flowed through present-day Jacka Street and Gordon Barnard Reserves, crossed Balwyn Road, through Hislop and Macleay/Myrtle Park, through the residential areas roughly following Maylands Avenue, through Stradbroke Park near present-day Kew High School, under High Street and along the present-day Glass Creek Trail before joining up to the current course near the southern entrance to Hays Paddock.
 Thence it flowed north-west into the Yarra River.